internetarchive/openlibrary/CONTRIBUTING.md

 ## Picking Good First Issues

 [Here's a list of good first issues](https://github.com/internetarchive/openlibrary/issues?q=is%3Aissue+is%3Aopen+-linked%3Apr+label%3A%22Good+First+Issue%22+no%3Aassignee) to help you get started.
+Please only pick issues that are not assigned to anyone.
+Do not comment on or request to be assigned to issues that already have an assignee.
 If you have questions, please ask the [Lead](https://github.com/internetarchive/openlibrary/wiki/Using-Managed-Labels-to-Track-Issues#triage) designated by the `Lead: @person` label on the issue.

 ### Our Roadmap(s)
 You can see this year (and previous year's) roadmap(s) [here](https://docs.google.com/document/d/1KJr3A81Gew7nfuyo9PnCLCjNBDs5c7iR4loOGm1Pafs/edit).